octoenergy/public-conventions/python.md

 def do_something(*args, **kwargs):
     if thing_done_already():
         return
-    if thing_not_ready():
+    if preconditions_not_met():
         return
     ...
 ```

-where the function checks some condition and returns without doing anything.
+where the function makes some defensive checks and returns without doing
-From the caller's point of view, it can't tell whether the action was successful
+anything if these fail.
+From the caller's point of view, it can't tell whether
-or not.
+the action was successful or not.
+This leads to subtle bugs.

 It's much better to be explicit and use exceptions to indicate that an action
 couldn't be taken.
 Eg: